vuestorefront/developer.vuestorefront.io/README.md

 #### What is Active Components?

 The principle of Active Components is to create reusable components which takes data manipulation upon itself, removing the need to add those code bits into a page, component or layout.

+### How do we use `layouts`?
+We are following the default [Nuxt 3 Layout](https://v3.nuxtjs.org/guide/directory-structure/layouts) structure.

+### How do we use `pages`?
+We are following the default [Nuxt 3 Pages](https://v3.nuxtjs.org/guide/directory-structure/pages) structure, with automatic route generation.

+### How do we use `composables`?
+We are following the default [Nuxt 3 Composables](https://v3.nuxtjs.org/guide/directory-structure/composables) structure, with automatic import, for most of the composables.

+There are other composables, which needs to be imported manually, those are related to specific usages, such as `UI` or [`activeComponents`](#how-do-we-use-components).

+### How do we use `content`?
+We are using [Nuxt Content][nuxt-content] as our content management system.
+In the `content` folder you will find, different types of content, like `video`, `blog` or `documentation`.

+We are heavily using the front-matter field to manipulate the data and fetch information across different areas of the portal.

+### How do we use `server`?
+We are following the default [Nuxt 3 Server Routes](https://v3.nuxtjs.org/guide/features/server-routes) structure.

+The `server` folder has special APIs developed for the usage of the portal, like fetching data from [Dev.to](https://dev.to/), or internal data to render content.

+### How do we use `locales`?
+All the `components`, `pages` and `layouts` are using internationalization to handle text and time.
+We are using the [Vue i18n](https://vue-i18n.intlify.dev/) plugin to handle the translations.

 ## Contributing